Professor Joanne Greenhalgh

 - British Psychological Society

-My current and previous teaching has largely focused on research methods at undergraduate and postgraduate level.
+My current and previous teaching has largely focused on research methodology and methods at undergraduate and postgraduate level.

 Research groups and institutes